edibotopic/edibotopic-website/content/blog/ambiguity.md

 In art, this can surely lead to interesting effects and biographical insights.

-For technical writing, it is a reminder that any difficulty in resding a text can be caused by an author who is confused or in the process of becoming less confused.
+For technical writing, it is a reminder that any difficulty in reading a text can be caused by an author who is confused or in the process of overcoming their confusion.

 This is one way in which writing is a useful act, in that it reveals such confusions and prompts their correction, often through collaboration.